• Skip to primary navigation

 • Add the raisins, chocolate chips, chopped candied orange peel, and almonds to the batter and incorporate them with a spoon.

-• In another bowl mix together the flour and the baking powder.
+• Mix dry ingredients: In another bowl, mix the flour and the baking powder.
 Gently fold the flour into the batter.

-• Pour the batter into the prepared bundt pan and bake in the preheated oven for about 1 hour or until golden brown and a skewer inserted in the middle comes out clean.
-Let the cake sit in the pan for about 5 to 10 minutes, then revert the cake on a wire rack.
-Let cool completely before glazing it.
+• Bake orange raisin cake: Pour the batter into the prepared bundt pan and bake it for 1 hour or until golden brown and a skewer inserted in the middle comes out clean.
+Let the cake sit in the pan for about 5 to 10 minutes, then turn the cake onto a wire rack.
+Let it cool completely before glazing it.

 Glaze:

-• Place the icing sugar into a small bowl.
+• Make the glaze: Place the confectioner's sugar into a small bowl.
 Add one tablespoon of the remaining orange juice to the sugar and stir well to form a paste.
-Add some more orange juice if necessary to get the nice thick yet runny consistency you need.
-If you find the glaze too runny, add a bit more sugar to make it thicker and so on.
+Add some more orange juice if necessary to get the nice, thick yet runny consistency you need.
+If you find the glaze too runny, add a bit more sugar to make it thicker, and so on.

-• Place the wire rack with the cake on a large plate or cake platter and carefully pour the glaze all over the cake.
+• Glaze the cake: Place the wire rack with the cake on a large plate and carefully pour the glaze all over the cake.
 Immediately sprinkle it with some of the remaining orange zest and some decorating coarse sugar, if you wish.

 Nutrition